philsnow/pass-to-bitwarden/README.md

 This tool assumes you're going to copy everything out of gnu pass into bitwarden.
 It only creates bitwarden 'login' items.
-If you have a ton of credit cards or secure notes or whatever, yuo'll want to change it so it generates bitwarden's JSON correctly.
+If you have a ton of credit cards or secure notes or whatever, you'll want to change it so it generates bitwarden's JSON correctly.
 See [here](https://bitwarden.com/help/article/condition-bitwarden-import/#condition-a-json) for some more details.

 ## exported structure